joaoVictorS/JoaoVictorS/README.md

 Talk to me about
 - Front-end development using Angular , Reactjs, Vuejs.
 - Backend development using Node, Node with NestJs, PHP with Laravel,python with Django
-- Server-render using Angular Universal and Squirrelly
+- Server-render using Angular Universal
 - Creating scalable cloud architecture using Docker, Docker-Compose, Microsoft Azure and AWS.
-- roject Management and CD/CI using Gitlab-CI and Jenkins
+- Project Management and CD/CI using Gitlab-CI and Jenkins

 ## 📫 Contact Me
 -  <a href = "mailto:jvssb@ic.ufal.br"><img src="https://img.shields.io/badge/-Gmail-%23333?style=for-the-badge&logo=gmail&logoColor=white" target="_blank"></a>